-Situations that trigger a fit and proper assessment other than new initial appointments
+5 Situations that lead to a fit and proper assessment other than new initial appointments

 5.1 Changes of role, renewals and departures from office

 The composition of a management body does not remain static.
 All dynamics in the management body are covered by the broad term "change" in Article 93 of the SSMFR.
 This term can refer to: